Key Takeaways

 Washington: The World Trade Organization (WTO) said on Wednesday it received Canada’s complaint over US tariffs, requesting dispute consultations.

-Canadian Prime Minister Justin Trudeau said on Tuesday his country would file the complaint with the WTO over the US’s imposing a 25% tariff on all non-energy goods and 10% on energy goods originating in Canada.
+Canadian Prime Minister Justin Trudeau announced on Tuesday that Canada would file a complaint with the WTO due to the US imposing a 25% tariff on non-energy goods and 10% on energy goods from Canada.

 “Canada has requested WTO dispute consultations with the United States regarding new tariff measures applied by the United States on goods originating in Canada,” the WTO said.